Military Order of Christ: History

 The order's origins lie in the Knights Templar, founded circa 1118.
 The Templars were persecuted by the king of France and eventually disbanded by the pope in 1312.
-King Dinis I of Portugal created the Order of Christ in 1319 for those knights who survived their mass slaughter throughout Europe.
-In Portugal, the Order of Christ accumulated great riches and power during the Age of Discoveries.
+King Denis of Portugal created the Order of Christ in 1318 for those knights who survived their mass slaughter throughout Europe and was confirmed by the papal bull Ad ea ex quibus issued by Pope John XXII in Avignon in March 1319.
+The bull was issued at the request of Denis so that the newly created order could succeed the order of the Temple, which had been dissolved in 1311 by Pope Clement V.